 Palos Verdes Golf Club opened on November 15, 1924.
-The golf course was designed and built by the team of George C. Thomas,Jr. and William P “Billy” Bell, during the era that has become known as the “Golden Age of Golf Course Architecture”.
+The golf course was designed and built by the team of William P. “Billy” Bell and George C. Thomas.
+It is a classic example of courses built during the era that has become known as the “Golden Age of Golf Course Architecture”.
 Other examples of their work in Southern Calif. include, the North Course at Los Angeles CC, Riviera CC, Bel Air CC, as well as the Ojai Valley Inn Golf Course.

-The clubhouse, with unsurpassed views, recently underwent an $11,000,000 renovation restoring it to its original Mediterranean design with an understated yet elegantly appointed early California interior.
-While the golf course has long been referred to as “a hidden gem”, the new clubhouse has now earned the same distinction.
+The Mediterranean style clubhouse, with unsurpassed views, underwent an $11,000,000 renovation in 2007 restoring it to its 1924 design with an understated yet elegantly appointed early California interior.
+It has become the favorite social gathering place for the entire Palos Verdes peninsula.